Alabama's Governor Resigns Amid Scandal Over Alleged Affair And Cover-Up

 Last week, a panel investigating Bentley's actions released a scathing report, as NPR's Debbie Elliott reported:

-"It lays out in sometimes sordid detail an extra-marital relationship between the 74-year-old Bentley and political advisor Rebekah Caldwell Mason.
+"It lays out in sometimes sordid detail an extramarital relationship between the 74-year-old Bentley and political adviser Rebekah Caldwell Mason.

-"The report accuses him of using state resources, including law enforcement, to hide the affair and protect his reputation, "in a process characterized by increasing obsession and paranoia."
+"The report accuses him of using state resources, including law enforcement, to hide the affair and protect his reputation, 'in a process characterized by increasing obsession and paranoia.'

 " 'Governor Bentley's loyalty shifted from the State of Alabama to himself,' [special counsel Jack] Sharman wrote in an executive summary.
 He said Bentley 'encouraged an atmosphere of intimidation' to ensure the silence of his staff. ...